Eschatologue/CM_wiki/docs/class/artificer/battlesmith.md

 You've learn new ways to channel arcane energy to harm or heal.
 When either you hit a target with a magic weapon attack or your steel defender hits a target, you can channel magical energy through the strike to create one of the following effects:

 - The target takes an extra 2d6 force damage.
 - Choose one creature or object you can see within 30 feet of the target.
-Healing energy flows into the chosen recipient, restoring 2d6 hit points to it.
+Healing energy flows into the chosen recipient, restoring 2d6 Hit Points to it.
 - You can use this energy a number of times equal to your Intelligence modifier (minimum of once), but you can do so no more than once on a turn.
 You regain all expended uses when you finish a Long Rest.

 ## Level 15: Improved Defender